elkhorn-heavy/walkthroughs/overthewire/natas/level04/README.md

 ![The Firefox Context Menu](01_context_menu.png)

 The page source is the HTML that makes up the page.
-The current `natas2` password has been redacted in this image:
+In this first challenge the password is very obvious, as it is stored in a comment in the HTML.
+Note that the `natas2` password has been redacted in this image:

 ![The Page Source](02_view_source.png)

-The comment at the top in green that says that the header information can be ignored.
+Note the comment at the top in green that says that the header information can be ignored.
 That's nice of the challenge developer to make this a little easier.
 The page also includes an `<img>` tag at the bottom:

 ![The Page Source Image](02_view_source_img.png)